python/devguide/tracker.rst

 `issue tracker`_.
 The `issue tracker`_ is also commonly referred to as `bugs.python.org` and `bpo`.
 Documentation bugs can also be reported there.

-You can report bugs with how the issue tracker functions to the `meta tracker`_.
+You can report bugs with the issue tracker itself to the `meta tracker`_.

 If you would like to file an issue about this devguide, please do so at the `devguide repo`_.